ubergeek77/Lemmy-Easy-Deploy/README.md

-  -s|--shutdown          Shut down a running Lemmy-Easy-Deploy deployment (does not delete data) -l|--lemmy-tag <tag>   Install a specific version of the Lemmy Backend -w|--webui-tag <tag>   Install a specific version of the Lemmy WebUI (will use value from --lemmy-tag if missing) -f|--force-deploy      Skip the update checker and force (re)deploy the latest/specified version -r|--rebuild           Deploy from source, don't update the Git repos, and deploy them as-is, implies -f and ignores -l/-w -y|--yes               Answer Yes to any prompts asking for confirmation -v|--version           Prints the current version of Lemmy-Easy-Deploy
+  -s|--shutdown          Shut down a running Lemmy-Easy-Deploy deployment (does not delete data) -l|--lemmy-tag <tag>   Install a specific version of the Lemmy Backend -w|--webui-tag <tag>   Install a specific version of the Lemmy WebUI (will use value from --lemmy-tag if missing) -f|--force-deploy      Skip the update checks and force (re)deploy the latest/specified version (must use this for rc versions!)
+  -r|--rebuild           Deploy from source, don't update the Git repos, and deploy them as-is, implies -f and ignores -l/-w -y|--yes               Answer Yes to any prompts asking for confirmation -v|--version           Prints the current version of Lemmy-Easy-Deploy